bitterteriyaki/jaskier/README.md

 **Python 3.5.3 or higher is required.**

-To install the library, you can just run the following command:
+To install the library, you can just run the following command\:
 ```sh
 # Linux/macOS
 $ python3 -m pip install -U jaskier